 Electric brooms may offer more than meets the eye.
 Here are some additional features:

-- Batteries may be built-in or removable.
+- Batteries may be built in or removable.
 Built-in batteries require you to place the electric broom on a charging dock or connect it to a charging cable.
-When these batteries run out of power, users must wait for the broom to recharge before using it again.
+When these batteries run out of power, a user must wait for the broom to recharge before using it again.
 Removable batteries charge externally from the electric broom.
 A perk of a removable battery is that a second battery can be charged while using the vacuum and then swapped out as needed.

 - Additional attachments may come with electric brooms that convert it to a handheld vacuum.
 Common cleaning attachments include an upholstery tool for items like couch cushions and a crevice tool that suctions debris out of tight spaces.

 Guided by the abovementioned considerations, we tested different electric brooms based on what features matter for most living spaces.
 From battery life to suction power and affordability, these choices cover a variety of categories to ensure messes and spills don’t last long.

 Here’s a cordless electric broom meant for everyday living.
 Weighing just over 5 pounds, it runs without fading for up to 40 minutes, cleaning all flooring types from hardwood to low-pile rugs.
 For increased suction on carpets, use the button on the handle to switch to MAX power.